Our Partners

 University Network for Collaborative Governance

-The Oregon Office for Community Dispute Resolution (OOCDR) at the University of Oregon Law School provides trained volunteers who mediate disputes between individual community members.
-OOCDR currently supports sixteen community dispute resolution centers in twenty-four counties.
-We partner with OOCDR to support community-based problem solving.
-We draw on OOCDR's local expertise for trained mediation support for community outreach, and we collaborate to enhance the mechanisms for mediation in the state.
-Visit the webpage of the Oregon Community Dispute Resolution Centers to learn more.
+Resolution Oregon (formerly The Oregon Office for Community Dispute Resolution) at the University of Oregon Law School provides trained volunteers who mediate disputes between individual community members.
+Resolution Oregon currently supports sixteen community dispute resolution centers in twenty-four counties.
+We partner with Resolution Oregon to support community-based problem solving.
+We draw on Resolution Oregon's local expertise for trained mediation support for community outreach, and we collaborate to enhance the mechanisms for mediation in the state.

 Department of Land Conservation and Development